Gig Harbor Invitational

 Zackery Gostisha Paradigm

 In high school, I did Congress for 4 years, and Extemp and Impromptu for 3 years.
-In college, I've competed in British Parliamentary debate.
-I mostly judge IEs but you might also see me in Congress.
+In college, I competed in British Parliamentary debate for about two years before moving on to better things.
+I generally judge both IEs and Congress.
 If you see me judging a different debate event, assume that I am an intelligent layperson.
+Below I've provided my Congress Paradigm first and then a bit about IEs later.
 My preferred pronouns are He, Him, and His.

 4. In Congress, you're debating bills and resolutions.
-I'm perfectly happy to listen to a moral debate about whether a bill is right or wrong, but I prefer arguments that directly talk about what the bill would do.
+I'm perfectly happy to listen to a moral debate about whether a bill is right or wrong, especially if you argue that a specific thing that it will do is right or wrong, but if that potentially-tricky process isn't something you have a lot of experience with, I prefer arguments that directly talk about what the bill would do.
 Be careful though—sometimes a bill seems like it might do one thing but it actually does seomthing else.
 Because of the complexity of more legal arguments about how a bill would be implemented or what it means to government agencies, I highly recommend researching those points and running them by someone else too.
-That being said, I tend to prioritize a well-done argument based on the text of the bill over a well-done argument based on the general idea behind the bill, so if you can make a good bill-based argument, please do.
+That being said, I tend to prioritize a well-done argument based on the text of the bill over a well-done argument based on the general idea behind the bill so if you can make a good bill-based argument, please do.

 5. Speaking.
 Speaking isn't as important to me as content.
 That said, it will factor into my rankings if I think that content between multiple speakers is about the same (which often happens; it's called rehash).
-I also don't mind much if you read a lot, but make sure you look up regularly and don't just read off a paper, especially in open.
-If you read a prewritten speech it's also harder to interact with other people's points, so I think people tend to debate better when they use bullet points or only have some sentences written out.
+I also don't mind much if you read a lot, but make sure you look up every so often and don't only read off a paper, especially in open.
+If you read a prewritten speech it's also harder to interact with other people's points, so I think people tend to debate better when they use bullet points or only have some sentences written out--it's important to situate yourself in the context of what's actually been going on around you (point 2)!

-So those are are what I use to rank people in Congress.
-A few other notes: 1) I'm ok if you're passionate or even angry, and both can excellent rhetorically, but don't be racist/sexist/classist/homophobic/transphobic or in any other way exclusive.
-There is no place for those attitudes in debate, or anywhere civilized.
-If you are, I will give you a very poor ranking and speaker points.
-2) I don't care all that much about formal decorum, because the whole point of this is to make you better at speaking and debating, not mindless conformists.
-That being said, don't do anything rude or egregiously outside reasonable expectations of decorum.
+The above points are what I use to rank people in general.
+A few other notes: 1) I'm ok if you're passionate or even accusatory, and both can excellent rhetorically, but don't be racist/sexist/classist/homophobic/transphobic or in any other way exclusive.
+It's important to remember that exclusion takes place across multiple levels of interaction--from our word choices, our tone, our body language towards different people, and, critical in this context, the underlying meaning we're trying to convey when we speak.
+Please do everything you can to avoid being exclusionary.
+If you are, I will almost certainly give you a very poor ranking and low speaker points.
+2) I don't care all that much about the formal minutiae of decorum, because the whole point of this is to make you better at speaking and debating (and thinking!), not mindless conformists.
+That being said--and this is similar to the last note--don't do anything rude or egregiously outside reasonable expectations of decorum.
 3) I like humor.
-If you can make me laugh, you will rank better.
+If you can make me laugh, you will probably rank better.
+And no, humor is not incompatible with the other two notes; in fact, it's only truly possible alongside them.
+Good job if you read all of this!
+No matter how you place, you matter.

 Rosie Huang Paradigm